 Today we are looking at how we know objects are made from different materials.
 I gave my children this pile of toys and asked what they thought the toys were made from.
+These activities are all great to sit alongside a materials for Key Stage 1 topic.

 We decided the toys were plastic, metal, fabric and wood, and separated them accordingly.